IvySwenson/UMovie/README.md

-# CS-372 Software Construction Group Project
+# UMovie Software Construction Group Project

 Welcome to the SC Group Project repository.
 This project is a collaborative effort to build a robust movie management platform with features for content editing, marketing management, and user interaction.
 The platform is built using Node.js, MongoDB, and modern web technologies.
 As a final for our Junior Software Construction course.